floragunncom/search-guard-docs/_content/_docs_signals/accounts.md

 order: 710
 layout: docs
 edition: community
-description: Signals Alerting for Elasticsearch can use accounts like email, Slack, PagerDuty, JIRA or webhooks to send notifications to.
+description: Signals Alerting for OpenSearch/Elasticsearch can use accounts like email, Slack, PagerDuty, JIRA or webhooks to send notifications to.

 ---